GraphThinker: Reinforcing Temporally Grounded Video Reasoning with Event Graph Thinking: Method

-(3) Visual Attention Reward.
-To further encourage the model to balance focus on visual and event-graph cues and mitigate the visual thinking drift problem during reasoning, we introduce a visual attention reward based on the model’s attention distribution.
-Given the averaged multi-head attention matrix $\text{Attn}$ over all token pairs, we define three token groups: textual graph tokens $T_{\text{graph}}$, video tokens $T_{\text{vid}}$, and generated response tokens $T_{\text{res}}$.
-The attention reward measures the relative proportion of attention that the generated response tokens allocate to visual tokens versus graph tokens:
+Let $\mathbf{Attn}$ denote the averaged multi-head attention matrix across all layers, extracted from the output $o$ of MLLMs.
+We partition tokens into three groups: textual graph tokens $T_{\text{graph}}$, video tokens $T_{\text{vid}}$, and generated response tokens $T_{\text{res}}$.
+The attention reward is defined as the proportion of attention allocated from response tokens to video tokens relative to total tokens: { }

-A higher value indicates that the model places more focus on visual evidence rather than abstract graph embeddings, which promotes grounded and perceptually aligned reasoning.
-This reward is only activated when the reasoning output achieves sufficient semantic and temporal accuracy, specifically when the sentence similarity score exceeds $0.4$ and the temporal IoU score exceeds $0.3$, formulated as:
+A higher value indicates stronger reliance on visual evidence rather than abstract graph embeddings, promoting perceptually grounded reasoning.
+To prevent noisy optimisation signals, this reward is activated only when the generated output already satisfies a minimum reasoning quality threshold: { } where $r_{\text{sim}}$ and $r_{\text{IoU}}$ are computed in Eq.~\ref{eq:acc_reward}, with $\tau_{\text{sim}}=0.4$ and $\tau_{\text{IoU}}=0.3$ based on ablation studies (in Fig.~\ref{fig:param_analysis}).
+This gated design ensures that attention optimisation only refines already reasonable predictions, avoiding destabilising low-quality samples.
+This design also mitigates potential bias introduced by EVSG construction, as the model is encouraged to ground its reasoning in video evidence rather than over-relying on graph-based textual cues.

-(4) Overall Reward.
-The final reward integrates all components through a weighted combination:
+\textbf{Overall Reward.} The final reward is computed as a weighted combination:

-where $\lambda_{\text{acc}}, \lambda_{\text{form}}, \lambda_{\text{attn}}$ are coefficients controlling the relative contribution of each reward.
-The overall reward jointly promotes accurate and visually grounded reasoning, allowing the MLLM to effectively leverage the graph for mitigating hallucinations in reasoning.